yesco/Keyboard/README.md

 - Cutter: Select All, make one color, some colors make problem
 - The characters seems to make it take forever to "prepare", delete them?

+# Box

+## Problems

+- OpenSCAD doesn't choose unit, edit SVG file exported add "mm" at top tag
+- Use svg, don't export to dxf as it's not good (?)
+- Make sure bottom board doesn't cut off peg
+  (object union, change to no fill)
+- Then export to DXF